 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-According to College Factual's 2021 analysis, Albertus Magnus is ranked #1,198 out of 1,715 schools in the nation that were analyzed for overall quality.
+Albertus Magnus is ranked #1,917 out of 2,241 schools in the nation for overall quality on College Factual's 2023 Best Colleges list.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.